The United States has the dubious honor of being the world’s most breached country. And we have the largest data brokers in America to blame!

-Part of the problem is that we have so much data floating around, being bought and sold by data brokers.
+Many of us aren’t even clear about what data brokers do and how they impact our day-to-day lives.
+We have so much data floating around, being bought and sold by data brokers.
 These companies package and resell data, making it incredibly difficult to stop once it’s out of the bag.

 Just look at this graphic that shows the breadth and reach of the commercial digital tracking and data profiling industry (outer bubble) and the consumer data and analytics industry (inner gray bubble).
 It’s insane how much visibility these companies have into our everyday lives!